-As part of a focus on re-evaluating “lost” films from the African continent, Africa in Motion and the University of Glasgow focus on children and young people, and on their media literacy.
-Giving young people and their educators an insight into the history of African cinema in a fun and responsible way, has so far lead to wonderfully productive collaborations with education officers in cinemas around the UK, and school teachers in Scotland.
-Linked to the films in the workshops and the screenings, AiM also created two very useful teaching resources, with lesson plans and exercises that aim to enhance a deeper understanding of the diversity in the UK.
+As part of a focus on re-evaluating “lost” films from the African continent, we continue to pay attention to children and young people, and their media literacy.
+Giving young people and their educators an insight into the history of African cinema in a fun and responsible way, has so far lead to wonderfully productive collaborations with education officers in cinemas and school teachers around the UK.
+Linked to the films in the workshops and the screenings, AiM also created two very useful teaching resources, with lesson plans and exercises that aim to enhance a deeper understanding of diversity in the UK.

 Download our teaching resources here:

 - Britains-History-of-Race-Relations.pdf (to accompany the films Rage and Jemima and Johnny)